martinkearn/Bot-Guided-Search/README.md

 3. Create a QNAMaker model for FAQ's by importing `MicrosoftStoreFAQ-KB.tsv`
 4. Create a QNAMaker model by for link mapping importing `LinkMappings-KB.tsv.tsv`
 5. Create a Dispatch model which includes the main Luis model and the FAQ QNAMaker model.
 Refer to [Dispatch Command Line tool](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Dispatch).
-6. Create a Table container called `MandatoryCategories` beneath the Azure Storage Account that was created as part of step 1
+6. Create an Azure Storage Table container called `MandatoryCategories` beneath the Azure Storage Account that was created as part of step 1
 7. Add all the relevant values from steps 1-6 to `AppSettings.json` or `Secrets.json` if you are using open source and want to protect your secrets.
 8. Run and debug the bot as usual